Binge Eating Problems

 There are no definitive ’causes’ of binge eating or other eating issues, however, you may be more likely to develop binge eating problems if:

-- A member of your family has a history of eating disorders, depression, or alcohol abuse or drug addiction.
+- A member of your family has a history of eating disorders, depression, or alcohol abuse or drug abuse.

 - You have experienced strong criticism of your eating habits, body shape or weight.